NPTravell/Species-Audio-Identification-Tool/README.md

 Without knowing what species are on the island it would be difficult to apply for funding to continue conservation efforts, and almost impossible to build a case for protecting the land against rapidly enroaching aquaculture and tourism expansion.

 ### What was the solution?

+_this seems also too long - shorten it!_

 To solve the issue of volunteer capacity, both in terms of 'labour pool' and of identification skill, a deep learning neural net audio classification tool was developed within Python (using Tensorflow).
 Audio was transformed into a waveform (an image representation of sound - see below for more information) format with which object detection was carried out on the long survey audio files.